petlund/saron/README.md

 -- You need to set up a htaccess-file adding the path to config.php
 - The application use aes encrypt.
 Therefor you need a certificate for encryption.
 -- The path to server.key sets in config.php
+### web-api
+- The browser use the web-api for connection to backend.
+- It is posible to use the web-api for other purpose.
+# Security
+- Content-Security-Policy
+-- Only javascript from saron application is alowed
+- Database encryption
+- Business log
+-- Log all changes in the application
+- Input filter in the entity layer (php)
+- OTP (Two factor authentification)